samborkent/plasma-solver/README.md

 T. Wijnands, E.P.
 Houwman, G. Koster, G. Rijnders, and M. Huijben.

-The original script by Tom Wijnands modeled the propagation of an PLD plasma plume in 3D as result of ablation of a single crystal TiO2 target, initial ablation is not included.
-Rewritten and extended by Sam Borkent to improve usability and performance and to support targets of any composition, also targets containing elements with lower mass than the background species.
+The original script by Tom Wijnands modeled the propagation of an PLD plasma plume in 2D as result of ablation of a single crystal TiO2 target, initial ablation is not included.
+Rewritten and extended by Sam Borkent to improve usability and performance and to support targets of any composition consisting of species of any mass.

 # Assumptions
-* The excitation energy of the atoms in the unit cell induced by the ablation laser are neglected.
+* The excitation energy of the atoms in the unit cell induced by the ablation laser is neglected.
 * The background gas starts out with zero velocity: the room temperature velocity is aroung 400 m/s, which is two orders smaller than the plasma particle velocities (~10^4 m/s).
 The particles in the background gas do